First Triumvirate: Backlash

 At least three more supporters of the triumvirate were prosecuted; they too were all acquitted.
 Cato and his coterie's judicial attacks were unsuccessful "in large part because the complex network of connections among senators meant that the litigants could not be reduced to stark choices between two political parties or ideologies".

 This year also saw the death of Caesar's daughter, and Pompey's wife, Julia, in childbirth.
 Caesar offered in marriage his grand-niece Octavia, but was rebuffed.
 Pompey's refusal, however, did not indicate a break between the two allies.
 At the time, there was "no demonstrable rupture"; Pompey and Caesar continued to support each other politically for several years.

 The elections for 53 BC were hugely delayed due to political violence and bribery.
 Domitius and Appius Claudius engaged in bribery pact with two consular candidates.
 Thus, an anti-triumviral consul, a wavering ally, a supporter of the triumvirate (Gaius Memmius), and an opponent (Gnaeus Domitius Calvinus) banded together.
 The consuls, concerned that they would be precluded from holding military command due to the lack of a requisite lex curiata, promised to throw their support behind the two candidates in exchange for choice provinces and their securing false testimony from three augurs to swear that the requisite lex had been passed.

 When Memmius exposed the conspiracy, likely to implicate Domitius, all four were indicted for bribery.
 The senate delayed elections to hold an inquiry, but the specific steps forward became quickly contested and various tribunes vetoed the elections.
 Coupled with raging street battles in the city between Milo and Clodius' armed gangs, elections were finally held after more than seven months without any magistrates, in July 53 BC.
 Dio attributed these delays to tribunician vetoes against elections of interreges designed to incite appointment of Pompey as dictator.
 Pompey was not in the city; his return in the summer and his declining of a dictatorship, however, may have stabilised the city sufficiently – both by his presence and by his starting a rapprochement with Cato's conservative faction – to allow for elections.
-By July, alliance's support for Scaurus, along with Gaius Memmius, had gone nowhere.
+By July, the alliance's support for Scaurus, along with Gaius Memmius, had gone nowhere.
 The comitia instead returned candidates supported by a coalition of triumviral enemies: Marcus Valerius Messalla Rufus and Gnaeus Domitius Calvinus.
 As a whole, these various elections showed the weakness of the triumviral coalition: Caesar, Pompey, and Crassus were unable to produce consistently favourable results except when their aims were entirely united; the joint consulship in 55 BC was brought about by force and, "thereafter, their [the alliance's] stock with the voters rapidly depreciated".